 Training and development

 You will get the training you need to do the job.
 This includes an introduction to the department, how to use the IT and phone equipment and the procedures to follow.
 You may also have training in customer care.

 You may be offered the chance to take vocational qualifications such as those from:

 - the Association of Medical Secretaries, Practice Managers, Administrators and Receptionists (AMSPAR)

 - the British Society of Medical Secretaries and Administrators (BSMSA)

-Some clerks become members of AMSPAR or BSMSA.
-Both AMSPAR and BSMSA offer training, online forums and newsletters so staff can network with others doing the same type of work.
+You could become a member of AMSPAR or BSMSA.
+They offer training, online forums and newsletters so staff can network with others doing the same type of work.

 With experience, you could become a team leader, coordinating the work of a team of clerks.
 With further experience, you could become a manager, responsible for the staff in the department.